-St Bartholomew's intent is that every child will learn to read, regardless of background, needs or abilities.
+St. Bartholomew's C.E Primary School's intent is that every child will learn to read, regardless of background, needs or abilities.
 We want our children to be fluent, confident readers.
 They will be exposed to a wealth of stories, poems, rhymes and non-fiction to develop their vocabulary, language comprehension and develop a genuine love of reading.